katydid/validator-lean/learnings/decreasing_by_attach.md

 The relation between `tree` and `tree✝` has been lost, even if we know that `tree` is a child of `tree✝`, Lean has forgotten this fact.

+At least this was the case in lean v4.22.0-rc4, but seems to have been fixed in v4.22.0.

 We can use `List.attach` to remind Lean.
 The function maps the list to a list where each element includes a proof that it is an element of the original list.